theAfricanQuant/theAfricanQuant/README.md

 ### 🙋🏽‍♂️A little bit About Me

-<p> I a very passionate learner, a Financial Data Scientist & Quant, an ML practitioner and also a certified professional Energy Manager.
+<p> I am a very passionate learner, a Financial Data Scientist & Quant, an ML practitioner and also a certified professional Energy Manager.
 I had my first degree in Electrical & Electronics Engineering and also a Masters in Financial Engineering.
 I am an aspiring digital nomad and content creator!
 Feel free to reach out to me on any of my handles above .
 </p>

 ### 👨🏽‍💻Tech Stack